 - 1. Instrumentalities: 10-year rolling period. - 2.
 Early Retirement Incentive Plan liabilities: a period up to 10 years selected by the Employer upon adoption of ERI. - 3.
-For taxing bodies (Regular, SLEP, and ECO rate Groups): 21-year closed period until remaining period reaches 15 years (then 15-year rolling period).
+For taxing bodies (Regular, SLEP, and ECO rate Groups): 19-year closed period until remaining period reaches 15 years.
+After that point, a single rolling 15-year period shall be used for all unfunded liabilities that develop after that point and the schedule for the pre-existing liabilities shall continue until those liabilities are fully extinguished.
+In the event that a single rolling 15-year period results in negative amortization, the Board shall select a lesser period such that negative amortization does not occur.